Archives for

 • Songs around the fire

-7-8pm Teens only (grades 8-12)
+7-8pm Teens and pre-teens only (Grades 6-12)

-• Hang out with other Jewish teens
+• Hang out with other Jewish teens and pre-teens

 • Dinner (choose pizza or falafel; must be ordered in addition to registration)